werpu/mona-dish/docs/DomQuery.md

   /**
-   * an early stream representation for this DomQuery */ readonly stream: Stream<DomQuery>;
+   * an early stream representation for this DomQuery */ readonly stream: any;
   /**
    * lazy stream representation for this DomQuery
    */
-  readonly lazyStream: LazyStream<DomQuery>;
+  readonly lazyStream: any;
   /**
    * transform this node collection to an array
    */
   readonly asArray: Array<DomQuery>;

   /**
-   * innerHTML functionality (abbreviation for .html().value or .html('content')
-   */
+   * inner html property
+   * setter and getter which works directly on strings */
   innerHTML: string;

   /**
-   * value accessor for input fields abbreviation for inputValue().value and .inputValue(newValue) */
-  val: any;
+   * same as innerHTML
+   * will be removed once
+   * my code is transitioned
+   * @deprecated do not use anymore, user innerHTML instead */
+  innerHtml: string;

   /**
+   * convenience for dq.id.value to make the code a little tighter */
+  nodeId: string;

+  /**
-   * returns true if the elements have the tag *tagName* as tag embedded (highest level)
+   * returns true if the elements have the tag *tagName* as tag embedded ( highest level )
    * @param tagName
    */
   isTag(tagName: string): boolean;

   /**
-   * returns the nth element as domquery
+   * returns the nth element as DomQuery
    * from the internal elements
-   * note if you try to reach a non existing element position
+   * note if you try to reach a non-existing element position
    * you will get back an absent entry
    *
    * @param index the nth index